maniospas/mhash/README.md

 MHash does *not* track keys and values, so you need to manage those independently.
 The only requirement is that keys are known at the point where you call `mhash_init`.

-The last argument is a function pointer to computing the hash function given a `const void*` pointer to an instance of your data type and a `uint16_t` identifier of the hash function within its family.
+The last argument is a pointer to computing the hash function given a `const void*` pointer to an instance of your data type and a `MHASH_UINT` identifier of the hash function within its family.
 See *mhash_str.h* for string implementations;
 that files contains also the family of hash functions *mhash_str_prefix* that is based on an assumption that uniqueness information is heavily encoded in string prefixes.